Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

 Is there a sick-leave accrual rate or cap in Mississippi?

-Not under state law.
+Not for private employers.
 Unlike states that require, for example, one hour of sick leave per 30 hours worked, Mississippi sets no accrual rate, cap, or carryover rule for private employers.
-Those terms are whatever your employer's written policy provides.
+State employees do have statutory rates: personal leave at 12, 14, 16, or 18 hours a month depending on length of service (§ 25-3-93), and major medical leave at 8, 7, 6, or 5 hours a month (§ 25-3-95).

 Can a Mississippi city pass its own paid sick leave ordinance?